survivejs/webpack-book/manuscript/webpack_compared.md

       }
     },
     watch: {
-      files: ['<%= jshint.files %>'],
+      files: ['<%= lint.files %>'],
-      tasks: ['jshint']
+      tasks: ['lint']
     }
   });

   grunt.loadNpmTasks('grunt-contrib-jshint');
   grunt.loadNpmTasks('grunt-contrib-watch');

-  grunt.registerTask('default', ['jshint']);
+  grunt.registerTask('default', ['lint']);
 };
 ```

-In this sample, we define two basic tasks related to *jshint*, a linting tool that locates possible problem spots in your JavaScript source code.
-We have a standalone task for running jshint.
-Also, we have a watcher based task.
-When we run Grunt, we'll get warnings in real-time in our terminal as we edit and save our source code.

-In practice, you would have many small tasks for various purposes, such as building the project.
-The example shows how these tasks are constructed.
+In practice, you would have many small tasks like this for various purposes, such as building the project.
 An important part of the power of Grunt is that it hides a lot of the wiring from you.
 Taken too far, this can get problematic, though.
 It can become hard to thoroughly understand what's going on under the hood.

 T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use Webpack in a Grunt environment.
 You can leave the heavy lifting to Webpack.